 - Augmented reality (AR)

 Will the glasses suit you?
 Will the sofa fit in the corner?
 Will the makeup match your skin tone?
 AR is quickly becoming popular in retail, and its growth doesn’t seem to be slowing down.
 It gives shoppers the chance to get a lifelike idea of how a product will look, without leaving the comfort of their own homes.
-These companies are doing it well.

 - Artificial Intelligence